tousix/tousix-manager/docs/admin.rst

     Hereby present all the rules applied in the topology.
     Other than the JSON rule, additional fields are present to make easier the identification of the rule.
     Direct modification of a rule is not advised for automation.
-    You must considerate first adding/removing rules on the databse to keep integrity with the controller.
+    You must considerate first adding/removing rules on the database to keep integrity with the controller.

 Actions
 -------